breckwagner/SENG-310/Assignment 5/README.txt

 Sally wants to figure out where to start with budgeting.
 She creates an account with Good Money which gives the app access to her bank account(s).
 Sally then goes to the budgeting section of the app where she starts filling in how much she wants to spend on a particular item each week.
 The app then creates a budgeting plan for the next month with respect to her regular income, along with a certain amount of free spending money.

 2.1.2	 Expense Projection
 John wants to go to a special event with his friends, but he is unsure if he has the money to stay within his budget plan and go to the event.
-He opens the app, and it shows him that with his current plan he has $35 left on ìFoodî and ìEntertainmentî combined for the rest of this week.
+He opens the app, and it shows him that with his current plan he has $35 left on ‚ÄúFood‚Äù and ‚ÄúEntertainment‚Äù combined for the rest of this week.
 Since he really wants to go to the event, he decides to adjust his budget plan by adding an extra $35 for this week.
 Before finalizing these changes, the app shows him how this will affect his free spending money for the rest of the month.
 After accepting these changes, his monthly budget alters accordingly.

 2.1.3	 Budget Analysis
-Sally is wondering whether sheís stayed within budget this week.
-She opens the app and goes to ìAnalysisî.
+Sally is wondering whether she‚Äôs stayed within budget this week.
+She opens the app and goes to ‚ÄúAnalysis‚Äù.
 She is presented with a visualization of the spending amounts in each of her several spending categories.
-She wants to only view how much she is spending on food this month so she selects the ìMonthî option and the ìFoodî option from the categories of items in her expenses.
+She wants to only view how much she is spending on food this month so she selects the ‚ÄúMonth‚Äù option and the ‚ÄúFood‚Äù option from the categories of items in her expenses.
 The graph and pie chart both update.
 Since she spent too much on food and none of her free spending money, her net balance is also not in deficit.

 3.1 Processes